 Enrolment in TMA or IAP HPFV Monitoring Schemes

-Transport operators may choose to enrol eligible vehicles in one or both schemes as shown in the figure below, noting that:
+Transport operators may choose to enrol eligible vehicles in an appropriate TMA HPFV Monitoring scheme or both a TMA and IAP HPFV Monitoring scheme as shown in the figure below, noting that:

-- Location is monitored through enrolment in the TMA or IAP HPFV Monitoring Scheme, as selected by the transport operator.
+- Location is monitored either through enrolment in a TMA or IAP HPFV Monitoring scheme, as selected by the transport operator.

 - Mass is monitored with a Smart OBM system only through enrolment in the TMA HPFV Monitoring Scheme (i.e. only for combinations that exceed 68.5 tonnes GCM or quad-axle semi-trailers that exceed 46 tonnes GCM up to a maximum mass of 50.5 tonnes GCM).